Phone: +36 1 485 5200 / 4214

 Office: Room 311

-Éva Eszter Szabó, PhD, Assistant Professor of the Department of American Studies at Eötvös Loránd University since 2007.
+Éva Eszter Szabó, PhD, Assistant Professor of the Department of American Studies at Eötvös Loránd University (ELTE) since 2007.
 A graduate of ELTE with an MA in Spanish Philology and Teaching Spanish as a Second Language (1994) and an MA with special honors in American Studies and Teaching English as a Second Language (1995).
 She received her PhD in History also from ELTE in 2003.
 Between 2004 and 2007 she was a Postdoctoral Research Fellow at the Department of American Studies of SEAS, and from 2004 to 2008, she also worked as an Associate Professor at the English Department of Berzsenyi Dániel College in Szombathely.

 Research Grants and Awards, Visiting Professorships